-Despite the empirical success of various ICL prompting strategies for downstream applications~\cite{mavromatis2023examples, ye2022complementary}, the fundamental mechanism of ICL remains unclear, leading to unexplainable ICL phenomenons, e.g., sensitivity to the sample order~\cite{lu2021fantastically}, robust to wrong input-label mapping~\cite{min2022rethinking}.
-Increasing attention has been paid to understanding the ICL from various perspectives.
-Nonetheless, this area is still in the infant stage.
-Due to the complexity of LLMs, most existing works only take one individual factor into account, e.g., pre-training data distribution~\cite{chan2022data}, model scale~\cite{wei2023larger}, and in-context task difficulties~\cite{raventos2023pretraining}.
-Moreover, existing works involving the same factor may adopt different experimental settings~\cite{yoo2022ground, min2022rethinking}, leading to potentially conflicted conclusions.
-Typically, \citet{pan2023context} details ICL as two abilities: task recognition and task learning.
-The task recognition ability recognizes the underlying task of demonstrations and utilizes prior knowledge embedded in weights to solve the recognized task.
-In contrast, the task learning ability can learn new tasks, according to ICL demonstrations, unseen in the pre-training stage.
-Whereas, current understanding frameworks are intuitive and ad-hoc, hindering the progress of this area.
-A principled and systematic view of the ICL mechanism is highly desired.
+Despite the empirical success of various ICL prompting strategies for downstream applications~\cite{mavromatis2023examples, ye2022complementary}, the mechanism of ICL remains unclear, leading to unexplainable observations, e.g., sensitivity to the sample order~\cite{lu2021fantastically}, or being robust to human-crafted yet irrational input-label mapping.
+Increasing attention has been paid to understand ICL from various perspectives.
+However, this area is still growing, with many open research questions are actively being explored.
+Due to the complexity of LLMs, most existing works only take one individual factor into account, e.g., the pre-training data distribution~\cite{chan2022data}, model scale~\cite{wei2023larger}, or difficulty level of the in-context task~\cite{raventos2023pretraining}.
+Moreover, existing works focusing the same factor may adopt different experimental settings~\cite{yoo2022ground, min2022rethinking}, leading to potentially conflicting conclusions.
+Typically, \citet{pan2023context} categorizes ICL into two abilities: task recognition and task learning.

-In this paper, we propose the data generation perspective as a principled angle to comprehend existing research progress on the ICL mechanism.
-Such data generation perspective can be naturally found in both the pre-training stage and the ICL stage as the auto-regressive language model is generally utilized as the LLM backbone.
-Specifically, the pre-training objective is the next token prediction, aiming at modeling the data generation function of pre-training corpora; the objective of ICL inference is considered as a label generation process given the query inputs.
-Therefore, adopting the data generation perspective enables a unified framework through which we can cohesively address both the pre-training and the ICL stages, offering a holistic approach to understanding and leveraging the foundational mechanisms of LLMs.
+In this paper, we propose the data generation perspective as a principled angle to comprehend existing studies towards understanding ICL.
+Following this perspective, the pretraining stage can be interpreted as learning the data generation function classes underlying pretraining corpus, where the masked language modeling objective~\cite{devlin2019bert} and the next token prediction objective~\cite{radford2018improving} are both objectives that allow us learn the data generation functions.
+Similarly, the ICL stage can be considered as a label generation process given the query inputs.
+Therefore, adopting this data generation perspective enables a unified framework through which we can cohesively analyze both pretraining and ICL stages, offering a holistic approach to understanding the foundations of LLMs.